Computing Account Procedures for Faculty, Staff and Guests

 Accounts and account files are deleted one year after deactivation.

-The OIT Web site provides more information and tutorials about Unity computing accounts.
+The OIT Web site provides more information about Unity computing accounts.

 This site contains information regarding policies, regulations and rules (PRRs) of North Carolina State University.
 To the extent of any conflict between the information on this site and the actual policy, regulation or rule, the actual policy, rule or regulation governs.
 NC State policies, regulations and rules can be found at the PRR Web Site.